 We ‘ll talk about that process of painting the cabinets at another time.
 Let’s just say IT WAS NOT FUN.
 Replacing that hideous fluorescent light was a good decision, which some people advised against.
 The “new” fixture came from the family room where we hung the new ceiling fan… so it was FREE!
 Not too shabby.

-Now, I know this has been a long post, but there’s been so many projects in this space that it’s just going to take a bit of time…
+Now, I know this has been a long post, but there have been so many projects in this space that it’s just going to take a bit of time…

 I really need to brag on my wonderful husband for a minute.
 We had this weird desk in the corner of the kitchen.